-The period of time, as well as the number of beings-

-Bodhi itself, and also the amount of merit-

-Because these four are all immeasurable,

-The bodhisattva carries on his practice equipped with solid resolve.
+The period of time, as well as the number of beings-Bodhi itself, and also the amount of merit-Because these four are all immeasurable, The bodhisattva carries on his practice equipped with solid resolve.

-Although bodhi is itself immeasurable,

-The causes in the above four factors being also immeasurable, d.
+Although bodhi is itself immeasurable, The causes in the above four factors being also immeasurable, As one courses in the two practices of cultivating merit and wisdom, How could it be difficult to succeed in acquiring them?

+d.
 Bodhisattva Sufferings Are Melted Away by Causal-Ground Practices 021